beckerbenj/eatATA/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 1 note

-* This is a new release.
-* Possibly mis-spelled words in DESCRIPTION: der (8:105)
+* Package which this enhances but not available for checking: 'gurobi'

 ## Downstream dependencies